 The Hong Kong user

 The founders of RaceBase World, a service to discover and rate running events around the world, are based in Hong Kong.
 And they were not too impressed when their profile page stated as home country China.
 The geolocation labeling was provided by Mapbox, one of the largest provider of custom on-line maps.
-While the labeling might be justified – most of their users consider Hong Kong to be part of China – the choice is controversial for many runners based in the territory.
-And using the official name, the Hong Kong Special Administrative Region of the People’s Republic of China, not really a feasible option.
+While the labeling might be justified – most of their users consider Hong Kong to be part of China – the choice was controversial for many runners based in the territory.
+And using the official name, the Hong Kong Special Administrative Region of the People’s Republic of China, is not really a feasible option.

 And it’s not the only service affected.

-In this scenario the problem was both in the algorithm used to match EXIF data and the accuracy of the open source geolocation database used, GeoNames.
+In this scenario the problem was in the algorithm used to match EXIF data and the accuracy of the open source geolocation database used, GeoNames.

 Is that really so bad?

 Most of the geolocation services are pretty accurate and the error margin is very low.
 The vast majority of the users are hardly affected by the issues above, something we call corner cases.
 And even if one of your summer picture get tagged with the next town on the Costa Brava you are hardly going to complain.
 Or be offended.
 You might not even notice the bug.